 5. McDonald’s Hamburger University

 McDonald’s established “Hamburger University” at its global headquarters to train and upskill its employees.
-At Hamburger University, employees can develop skills and knowledge on the restaurant’s operational procedures in real-life scenarios and simulated restaurant environment.
+At Hamburger University, employees can develop skills and knowledge of the restaurant’s operational procedures in real-life scenarios and simulated restaurant environments.

 6. Mastercard

-In order to remain competitive, Mastercard wanted to create a learning culture that would encourage its employees to build new skills.
-They decided to use Degreed as a platform that offers personalized learning experiences, creates career pathways, and helps employees connect to the content relevant to them.
+To remain competitive, Mastercard wanted to create a learning culture that would encourage its employees to build new skills.
+They decided to use Degreed as a platform that offers personalized learning experiences, creates career pathways, and helps employees connect to relevant content.
 There’s a breadth of content available on Degreed, including ‘bite-sized’ learning in the form of short articles, videos, and podcasts.
 This makes it easy for employees to engage with learning on the go.

 7. ManpowerGroup